TharunMVG/Duplicate-Question-Detection-on-Quora/README.md

 ## Overview

 Duplicate questions clutter Q&A platforms like Quora, making it harder to retrieve precise answers.
-We address this by enhancing the **MiniLM** transformer model with a **custom self-attention mechanism** to improve semantic understanding and context capture in question pairs.
+This is addressed by enhancing the **MiniLM** transformer model with a **custom self-attention mechanism** to improve semantic understanding and context capture in question pairs.

-Our approach integrates:
+Approach:
 - **Multi-head self-attention**
 - **Layer normalization**
 - **Feedforward neural network layers**